i18next/react-i18next/example/react/README.md

 ### Configuring a WebSocket Proxy

-When setting up a WebSocket proxy, there are a some extra considerations to be aware of.
+When setting up a WebSocket proxy, there are some extra considerations to be aware of.

 If you’re using a WebSocket engine like [Socket.io](https://socket.io/), you must have a Socket.io server running that you can use as the proxy target.
 Socket.io will not work with a standard WebSocket server.
 Specifically, don't expect Socket.io to work with [the websocket.org echo test](http://websocket.org/echo.html).